|City of Philadelphia Office of Human Resources|

 5.024 - USE IN EXAMINATIONS.
 The class specifications for any civil service position shall constitute the basis and source of authority for the examination content for the class and for the eligibility determination of applicants.

-5.025 - CAREER PROGRESSION CLASS.
+5.025 - CAREER PROGRESSION CLASSES.
 A Career Progression class is a class that encompasses positions performing at different levels of responsibility within a single job class.
 Positions range from entry level to full performance level and from entry level to advanced performance level.
 Employees will be appointed to positions in career progression classes from an eligible list for the career progression class, or from an appropriate, related eligible list.
-Employees appointed to positions in the entry to full performance level in a career progression class will advance through the steps in the pay range in accordance with the provisions of Regulation 6.099.
-Employees permanently allocated to positions in a career progression class may be eligible for accelerated advancement through the pay range in accordance with the provisions of Regulation 6.099.
+Employees appointed to positions in the entry to full performance level in a career progression class will advance through the steps in the pay range in accordance with the provisions of Regulation 6.099 and the provisions identified below.
+Employees permanently allocated to positions in a career progression class may be eligible for accelerated advancement through the pay range in accordance with the provisions of Regulation 6.099 .

 A Career Progression class that includes positions from an entry level to a full performance level will be designated as an A level class.
 A Career Progression class that includes positions from an entry level to an advanced performance level will be designated as an AB level class.